- Advertisement -spot_img

 Meal Cooking

-From the food prep, the ingredients and supplies move on to the meal cooking station.
+From food prep, ingredients and supplies, move on to meal cooking stations.
 This is the heart of the kitchen, where the main dishes are cooked, finished, and prepared for serving.
 The meal cooking area is divided into smaller sections, such as the grilling station, soup station, frying station, dessert station, and others.

-This should be near the service area, so the servers quickly pick up the new orders.
+This should be near the service area, so the servers can quickly pick up the new orders.

 Service